materni/Dotfiles/README.md

 * Picom              - Compositor

 ### Install script
-For automated install use the install-script.
-It is not required to clone the repo for it to function, it will clone the repo.
+For automated install use the install-script.It is not required to clone the repo for it to function, it will clone the repo itself.

 ### One line install
 For Void Linux XBPS: